thomas-legrand/mnist-classification/README.md

 If working on a Windows or Mac machine, please look for the corresponding installation steps online.
 An easy way to get such a setup is to launch an Amazon EC2 instance with this [tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance_linux).

-Prerequisites: we suppose that `git` and `python3` are already present on the system.
+Prerequisites: we suppose that `git` and `python3` are already installed.

 * Download the package lists from the repositories